xiaoronglv/docs/v19.2/performance-benchmarking.md

 CockroachDB processes single-row **writes in 2 ms or less**, and supports a variety of SQL and operational tuning practices for optimizing query performance.

 ## Hardware
 CockroachDB works well on commodity hardware.
 We are cloud-native and built to be cloud-agnostic.
-You can use CockroachDB with AWS, GCP, Azure, Digital Ocean, Rackspace, or any other provider.
+You can use CockroachDB with Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, Digital Ocean, Rackspace, or any other provider.
 You can also use CockroachDB with private on-premise datacenters and we have many customers that even mix public and private clouds!
 You can find more information on hardware recommendations on our [Hardware page](https://www.cockroachlabs.com/docs/v19.1/recommended-production-settings.html#hardware).

 CockroachDB creates a yearly cloud report focused on evaluating hardware performance.
 In November 2019, we will provide metrics on AWS, GCP, and Azure.
 In the meantime, you can read the [2018 Cloud Report](https://www.cockroachlabs.com/blog/2018_cloud_report/) that focuses on AWS and GCP.